Could Have Been Me

-"Could Have Been Me" is a song by English rock band the Struts.
+"Could Have Been Me" is a song by English glam rock band the Struts.
 It was released as the first single from their debut studio album Everybody Wants.
-Originally released in 2013, the song began to increase in popularity as the song rose up the American airplay charts in 2015, peaking at no. 5 on the Alternative Songs chart.
+Originally released in 2013, the song began to increase in popularity as the song rose up the American airplay charts in 2015, peaking at No. 5 on the Alternative Songs chart.

+A re-recorded version of the song featuring Brian May on lead guitar was released as a single on September 3, 2025.